ranju2015/image-aesthetics-assessment/README.md

 [AVA dataset](http://academictorrents.com/details/71631f83b11d3d79d8f84efe0a7e12f0ac001460)

-The metadata is hosted on Github and will be downloaded
+The metadata is hosted on Github and will be checked out at the beginning of the training.

 ## Report for the Project